How Much Does Window Installation Cost In Everett?

 Reputation

-Spend time reading through online reviews, verifying with the Better Business Bureau (BBB), and asking for local references.
-Review customer feedback to confirm that the company regularly provides good workmanship and customer service.
-Avoid companies with complaints of poor work or unfinished jobs.
+Take time to read online reviews, check the Better Business Bureau (BBB), and ask for local references.
+Review customer feedback to confirm that the company regularly provides good workmanship and service.
+Avoid companies with complaints of shoddy work.

 Process